cash stack icon

 • But, remember it’s your responsibility to meet the conditions of each account and to make sure you don’t exceed your annual ISA allowance.

-With Individual Savings Accounts (ISAs) a great way of sheltering your hard-earned cash from tax, you may be wondering if you can have more than one of these accounts.
+Individual Savings Accounts (ISAs) can be a great way to shelter your hard-earned cash from tax, so it’s understandable that you might want to open more than one of these accounts.

 The basics: How many ISAs can you have in a tax-year?

-The short answer is there are no limits on the total number of ISAs you can open and pay into within a tax-year (running from 6 April to 5 April the following year), so long as you don’t exceed the £20,000 annual allowance.
+There are no limits on the total number of ISAs you can open in a tax-year (from 6 April to 5 April the following year), so long as you don’t exceed the £20,000 annual allowance.

 Can you have more than one ISA?
 The rules explained

-Many may remember that before April 2024 you could only subscribe to one of each of the four main types of ISA per year (one Cash ISA, Stocks and Shares ISA, Lifetime ISA and Innovative Finance ISA).
+Some may remember that before April 2024 you could only subscribe to (pay into) one of each of the four main types of ISA per year (one Cash ISA, Stocks and Shares ISA, Lifetime ISA and Innovative Finance ISA).

-This rule was amended in the 2023 Autumn Budget so that, as of the 2024/25 tax-year, it’s possible to open and pay into as many Cash ISAs, Stocks and Shares ISAs and Innovative Finance ISAs (IFISAs) as you like.
+This rule was amended in the 2023 Autumn Budget so that it’s now possible to open and pay into as many cash ISAs, stocks and shares ISAs and Innovative Finance ISAs (IFISAs) as you like.

 That being said, you may find some providers still impose a limit on the number of ISAs you can open with them each year – so it’s always best to check directly with a bank or building society before applying.